guaychou/indihomeSmsSpammer/README.md

 ## SMS Indihome

+Discalimer:
-This function create for educational purpose only not offending many of them
+**This function create for educational purpose only not offending any of them**

 ### How to install :